 Do not attempt to smuggle drugs or any animal into Malaysia.
 Never carry bags through Customs for someone else.
 Be warned that Malaysia has very severe punishment for drugs trafficking which carries a mandatory death sentence.

 There is no limit to the amount of money you may bring into the country, however, any amount more than USD10,000 must be declared.
-The Malaysian currency is denominated in ringgit and sen. If there is difficulty to change money before entering Malaysia, bringing traveller’s cheques, credit cards, and some US dollars will ensure that money will not be a problem upon arrival in Malaysia.
+The Malaysian currency is denominated in ringgit and sen. If there is difficulty to change money before entering Malaysia, bringing credit cards, and US dollars will ensure that money will not be a problem upon arrival in Malaysia.
 Credit cards are widely accepted in department stores, hotels, restaurants, and travel agencies.
-Coins exist to the value of 5 sen, 10 sen, 20 sen, and 50 sen (the 1 sen and 1 ringgit coin has been removed from circulation; do not accept it as a legal tender).
-Notes are to the value of RM1 (Ringgit Malaysia), RM5, RM10, RM 50 and RM100, (we used to have RM500 and RM1000 which have also been removed from circulation).
+Coins exist to the value of 5 sen, 10 sen, 20 sen, and 50 sen (the 1 sen and 1 ringgit coin have been removed from circulation; do not accept it as a legal tender).
+Notes are denominated to the value of RM1 (Ringgit Malaysia), RM5, RM10, RM20, RM 50 and RM100, (we used to have RM500 and RM1000 which have also been removed from circulation).
 They are in different colours and sizes for easy identification.

 Travel from the Airports